Deep state

-Deep state is a term used for (real or imaginary) unauthorized secret networks of power operating within a government but independent of its political leadership, in pursuit of their own agendas and goals.
+Deep state is a term used for unauthorized secret networks of power operating within a government but independent of its political leadership, in pursuit of their own agendas and goals.
+In popular usage, the term carries overwhelmingly negative connotations and is often associated with conspiracy theories.

 Although the term originated in Turkey ("Derin Devlet"), various interpretations of the concept have emerged in other national contexts.
 In some, "deep state" is used to refer to perceived shadowy conspiracies, while in others it describes concerns about the enduring influence of military, intelligence, and bureaucratic institutions on democratic governance.
 In many cases, the perception of a deep state is shaped by historical events, political struggles, and the balance of power within government institutions.

 The use of the term has expanded beyond political science into popular culture, journalism and conspiracy theories, reflecting a broad range of beliefs about hidden networks of power operating behind the scenes.
-Particularly after the 2016 United States presidential election, deep state became much more widely used as a pejorative term alluding to a conspiracy theory in the United States scurrilously promoted by both the Donald Trump administration and conservative-leaning media outlets.
+Particularly after the 2016 United States presidential election, deep state became much more widely used as a pejorative term after the conspiracy theory in the United States was promoted by both conservative-leaning media outlets and the first Donald Trump administration.